fogleman/mol/README.md

     mol input.sdf
     mol examples/*

-The program automatically positions the camera to maximize visibility of all atoms in the molecule.

 There are no other command line options as of yet, though one can imagine several possibilities.
 Output resolution, camera position, animations, etc. Quality pull requests are welcome.

 ## Input Files